- About Us

 Current membership is as set out below:-

-Currently there are 2 Parent Governor vacancies on the Governing Body.
+Currently there are 2 Parent Governor vacancies and 1 Community Governor vacancy on the Governing Body.

 (1) Member of Pupils and Personnel Committee

 (2) Member of Financial, Audit and Risk Committee

 (3) Member of Admissions Committee.
 Membership of Pupil Discipline and other Staffing Committees is determined when these Committees are required to meet.